 WHY IS A NATUROPATHIC PHYSICIAN THE EXPERT IN NUTRITIONAL SUPPLEMENTS?

-NDs have the education (4 years medical school), experience ( natural therapies), and credentialing ( state license) to make them experts in nutritional supplements.
+NDs have the education (4 years of medical school), experience (natural therapies), and credentialing (state license) to make them experts in nutritional supplements.

-If you want to go to the expert in what pharmaceutical drug is right for you, go to your MD or DO, they have the education, experience, and credentialing to prescribe Drugs.
-MDs and DOs and DCs are generally not trained in nutrition, nor nutritional supplement, nor herbs and they certainly have not had the training a Naturopathic Physician has had in learning throughout their at least four years of medical school training about what natural supplement, herb, or natural modality is most effective for their patient.
+If you want to go to the expert in what pharmaceutical drug is right for you, go to your MD, DO or PharmD.
+MDs/DOs are generally not trained in nutrition, nutritional supplements, herbs nor have they had the training a Naturopathic Physician has had about what natural supplement, herb, or natural modality is most effective for their patient.

-If you want to take a nutritional supplement of herb that is safe, effective, and individualized to your needs instead of a pharmaceutical drug for your problem- consult a Naturopath.
+If you want to take a nutritional supplement of herb that is safe, effective, and individualized to your needs instead of a pharmaceutical drug for your problem – consult a Naturopathic Physician.

 Don’t mess around with your health or your health with mess around with you.